HewlettPackard/mds/python-api/README.md

 Authors: Matt Pugh, Evan Kirshenbaum, Lokesh Gidra, and Susan Spence.

+## Development Status

+As this is the first iteration of the PAPI, bugs and oversights are likely to come up.
+MDS encourages an active development community, and patches are welcome.

+### Known Issues:

+1. There is currently a bug in the `Record` implementation stopping its use.
+A fix for this is planned and should be implemented soon.

+## Introduction

 This MDS Python API (PAPI) extension provides the necessary bindings for to develop applications using the functionality of MDS.
 This includes:

 * Types: